Quantum Mechanics as a Reversible Diffusion Theory

 Consequently, since those second terms in the Eqs.
 (A1), (A2) can not obtain any real values, they must obtain complex values, and, as a result, we must get that $Prob\left(T \rightarrow \{ x \in F ,t_c \} \right)$, $Prob\left(A \rightarrow \{ x \in F ,t_c \} \right) \in \mathbb{C} $ also.

 Therefore, we conclude that if we are referring to the set $T \rightarrow \{ x \in F ,t_c \} \cap \left( A \rightarrow \{ x \in F ,t_c \}\right)^c$, we have to mention that it describes a particle exhibiting solely time-asymmetric motion, making the set $T \rightarrow \{ x \in F ,t_c \}$ and the probabilities associated with it non-real.
 That is the reason why the wave function plays the role of a complex probability distribution.
 The same analysis must be done for $A \rightarrow \{ x \in F ,t_c \}$ and the complex conjugate of the wave function.
-In general, we consider the aforementioned empty sets (according to classical probability theory) as non-real instead of empty, and, as we said, the reason why we must do that is analyzed in Appendix B.
+In general, we consider the aforementioned empty sets (according to conventional probability theory) as non-real instead of empty, and, as we said, the reason why we must do that is analyzed in Appendix B.

 Before reaching at the main point of this Appendix, we will repeat that our axiom for deriving QM is the fact that the quantum particle is subject to a reversible diffusion process.
-We say diffusion due to the uncertainty principle, which doesn't allow us to assign a specific velocity field of the particle at each point in space-time (see Appendix C), as well as due to the probabilistic structure of the theory, which allows us to compute only the average values of physical quantities (i.e. position, energy etc.).
+We say diffusion due to the uncertainty principle, which doesn't allow us to assign a specific velocity field of the particle at each point in space-time (see Appendix C, while Appendices L and Q are helpful too), as well as due to the probabilistic structure of the theory, which allows us to compute only the average values of physical quantities (i.e. position, energy etc.).
 Moreover, we say reversible for reasons that are analyzed in Appendices C and D.

 So, why didn't we accept that $T \rightarrow \{ x \in F ,t_c \}=A \rightarrow \{ x \in F ,t_c \}$ in Appendix A?
 Because in that case, we would have that $Prob(T\rightarrow \{x \in F,t_c\})=\int_{F}\rho^{T}(x,t_c)dx$, where $\rho^{T}(x,t_c) \in \mathbb{R}$.
 The next thing we would naturally say in order to obtain stochasticity is that this quantum probability distribution will obey to a diffusion-type equation of the form